Ofek-Carpassi/Ofek-Carpassi/README.md

 When I'm not coding, you can find me watching Formula 1, training MMA and Krav Maga, or playing video games.

 ## 📫 How to reach me
-Feel free to connect with me on [GitHub]!
+Feel free to connect with me on my email or LinkedIn: ofek.carpassi@gmail.com      "Ofek Carpassi" on LinkedIn

 > _"Just do it."_ - Nike.
 > _"Whatever it takes"_ MClaren F1 team.